Local integral transforms and global spectral decomposition: Local results

 Note that the left hand side is holomorphic for $\Re(\chi)<1-\vartheta_1-\vartheta_2$, while the right hand side is holomorphic for $-1/2 < \Re(\chi)<1/2 \,\, (<1-\vartheta_1- \vartheta_2)$.
 We choose $\Re(\chi)>0$ sufficiently small and apply Lemma \ref{local-functional-equation} to the integral on the left hand side above, which gives

 Applying Lemma \ref{property-h-vee}, we check that the joint $(\pi,t)$-integral on the right hand side above is absolutely convergent, which allows us to exchange the $t$-integral with the $\pi$-integral.
-Then we write $\int_{F^\times}(\cdots) \, d^\times t$ as $\int_F(\cdots)|t|^{-1}dt$ and realize the right hand side as the Fourier transform of
+Then we write $\int_{F^\times}(\cdots) \, d^\times t$ as $\int_F(\cdots)|t|^{-1}dt$ and realize the right hand side as a Fourier coefficient of the function

-at $x$.
 Recalling the choice of $W_2$ and Lemma \ref{principal-series-expansion}, we see that $f_2(wn(.))$ is a Schwartz--Bruhat function.
 Hence, applying the inverse Fourier transform, we obtain for any $z\in F$ that

 Note that due to the choice of the $W_i$ as compactly supported functions, the left hand side above is entire in $\chi$.
 This gives analytic continuation of the right hand side, which is originally defined for $\vartheta_1+ \vartheta_2<\Re(\chi)<1/2 $.
 Moreover, the smoothness of $W_i(a(.))$ implies that the left hand side above is rapidly decaying in $\chi$, which implies the same about the right hand side in the strip $\vartheta_1 + \vartheta_2<\Re(\chi)<1/2 $.
 This is a crucial point -- the regularity properties on $\chi$ are easy to see on the left hand side of the equation, but highly non-trivial to retrieve from the right hand side.